KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Git(Workshop)/README.md

 <br>
 Mind that merge won't delete files that are not present in the second branch.
 <br>
+In case you want to undo a Merge:

+After merging a branch into another (usualy main or master branch), the branch remains in the repository unless explicitly deleted.
+There's no automatic deletion mechanism triggered by a merge operation.

+Deleting a Merged Branch

+If you decide to delete a branch after merging it, you can do so using the following command:

+	> $ git branch -d <branch-name>

+This command attempts to delete the specified branch.
+The -d option ensures that Git will prevent deletion if the branch has not been fully merged.
+If you're certain you want to delete the branch regardless of its merge status, you can force deletion with:

+	> $ git branch -D <branch-name>

+Undoing a Git Merge

+If you need to undo a merge, the method depends on whether the merge has been pushed to a remote repository.

+Local Repository Only:
+If the merge hasn't been pushed, you can use git reset to revert to the commit before the merge.
+For example, to go back to the commit just before the last one (assuming the merge was the most recent operation):
+	> $ git reset --hard HEAD~1

+Or, if you want to preserve uncommitted changes:

+	> $ git reset --merge HEAD~1

+Remote Repository:
+If the merge has been pushed, it's safer to use git revert to create a new commit that undoes the merge.
+This avoids rewriting history on the remote repository:

+	> $ git revert -m 1 <merge-commit-hash>

+Here, <merge-commit-hash> is the hash of the merge commit you want to undo.
+The -m 1 option specifies that you want to keep the parent side of the merge (the branch you merged into).

 Now, say that you are assigned to work on a project, started some time ago, and to work on a specific branch.
 <br>
 To achieve that, you'd need to: